 - 1. The resonance energy μ and total half-width ν are the same for each reaction for a given resonance in the Adler formalism, but, for the October 1970 version of ENDF-102, the formulae on page D7, and the format descriptions of pages 7.9 and Nl2 permit different values for the total, fission, and capture cross sections. - This is a misreading of the formalism; the remedy is to constrain the equalities $DET_N = DEF_N = DEC_N$ and $DWT_N = DWF_N = DWC_N$.
 The formulas for capture and fission should also have the phases eliminated in Appendix D. - 2.
 The Adler formalism, as applied by the Adlers, breaks the resolved resonance region up into sub-regions, and each is analyzed separately.
 This avoids problems with contributions from distant resonances, but requires that the polynomial background be tailored to each sub-region.
-However, the ENDF formats allow only one resolved resonance energy region, so this procedure cannot be used. - If a single set of polynomial background constants is insufficient, additional background can be put into File 3, point-by-point. - 3.
-The ENDF formats formerly permitted incomplete specification of the cross sections.
-The allowed values of LI were 5 (total and capture widths); 6 (fission and capture); and 7 (total, fission, and capture).
-LI=6 leaves the scattering (and total) undefined and LI=5 is deficient for fissile elements.
-LI=6 is now restricted to ENDF/A, and LI=5 should be used only for non-fissile elements. - 4.
-The nomenclature for the G's and H's is not entirely consistent among different authors.
-The Adlers use for the total cross section the definitions:
+However, the ENDF formats allow only one resolved resonance energy region, so this procedure cannot be used.

-8The following is a condensation and updating of the Appendix in the June, 1974, Minutes of the Resonance Region Subcommittee.
+$^{^8}$ The following is a condensation and updating of the Appendix in the June, l974, Minutes of the Resonance Region Subcommittee.